bryandps/CapstoneProject/README.md

 ## Class Distribution

+Below is the class disstribution of 173 different dog breeds.

 ![](figures/classdist.png)

 There are a total of 173 breeds making this a complex multi-class image classification.
 Furthermore, there is also a wide disparity in the amount of images available for each class, resulting to an obvious class imbalance.